 I’ve gone back to work now and my husband seems to be so lazy in using this.
 We can no longer use cheaper diapers for my baby due to diaper rashes.
 I asked him to maximize the use of the cloth diapers so that I can buy better diapers for our baby.
 Now our baby’s diaper rashes are getting better.
 We are using these cloth diapers the whole day.
 We’re only using disposable diapers during bedtime.
 These cloth diapers are really helping my baby with her rashes.
 I guess you should try using cloth nappies for your babies too.

-The question is how do we manage this 2 cloth diapers and 7 inserts in a day?
+The question is how do we manage these 2 cloth diapers and 7 inserts in a day?